BaseMax/TravelPlannerGraphQLTS/README.md

 - `acceptCollaborationInvite`: Accept a collaboration invitation for a trip.
 - `declineCollaborationInvite`: Decline a collaboration invitation for a trip.
 - `markNotificationAsRead`: Mark a notification as read once the user has viewed it.
+- `createTag`: Add a new tag to the system to be associated with trips.
+- `addTagToTrip`: Associate a tag with a specific trip.
+- `removeTagFromTrip`: Remove a tag association from a trip.
+- `addCollaboratorNote`: Allow collaborators to add notes or comments to a specific trip.
+- `editCollaboratorNote`: Allow collaborators to edit their notes or comments on a trip.
+- `deleteCollaboratorNote`: Allow collaborators to delete their notes or comments on a trip.

 ### Subscriptions (Real-time Updates):